Anjali-Khantaal/AI701-Evaluation-Robustness-Of-Textual-Inversion-Model/README.md

 - **Color Jitter**: Randomly adjusts brightness, contrast, saturation, and hue of the image.
 - **Random Occlusion**: Randomly occludes portions of the image to simulate real-world occlusion scenarios.

-The preprocessed data is stored in a folder named `Preprocessed`.

 ---